anumol166/server-monitoring-alert-system/README.md

 🎯 Use Case

+## 🎯 Use Case
-This project simulates a basic monitoring system similar to tools like Nagios or Prometheus.
+This project demonstrates a basic server monitoring system similar to real-world tools like Nagios or Prometheus, focusing on CPU, disk usage, and service health monitoring with automated alerting.

 🚀 Future Improvements
 Email alerts